BlueForestTrees/express-blueforest/README.md

 ```

-Note: With many "run" stacked, the output of the previous is the input of the following:
+Note: With multiple "run", the output of the previous is the input of the next.
 ```javascript
 router.get("/api/game",
     run(()=>"hello"),